YouTube hopes to boost music profile with new awards show

-NEW YORK, Nov 1 (Reuters) - Does the world really need another music video awards show?
+NEW YORK (Reuters) - Does the world really need another music video awards show?
 The answer is yes - at least according to YouTube.

 The online video-sharing site is rolling out its first YouTube Music Awards on Sunday, with a show that pairs established industry stars such as Lady Gaga and Arcade Fire along with performers from the Google-owned video site.